nbeaver/why-linux-is-better/readme.rst

     --- Ibid, p.232

-Thought the comittee first formed in 1961, it wasn't until late 1963 that they finally agreed to include a lowercase alphabet.
+Though the comittee first formed in 1961, it wasn't until late 1963 that they finally agreed to include a lowercase alphabet, largely because of the influence of the
+International Telegraph and Telephone Consultative Committee (CCITT).

-    At the first meeting of ISO/TC97/SC@ in 1963 October 29-31, a resolu- tion was passed that the lower-case alphabet should be assigned to columns 6 and 7.
+    At the first meeting of ISO/TC97/SC2 in 1963 October 29-31, a resolu- tion was passed that the lower-case alphabet should be assigned to columns 6 and 7.

     --- Ibid, p.
 246

+    The ISO proposal, though, did not include the lower case alphabet and the five accent marks that the CCITT considered essential.

+    --- Eric Fisher, "The Evolution of Character Codes, 1874-1968", p.22

 Why is it useful for filenames to include upper and lowercase?